FlowCI/docs/en/yml/reference_v1.md

   user: root # optiona, default is root
   entrypoint: [] # optional, default is empty
   command: [] # optional, default is empty
-  network_mode: "bridge" # optional, default is bridge
+  network: "flow-ci-agent-default" # optional, default is flow-ci-agent-default
   stop_on_finish: 'true' # optional, default is true
   delete_on_finish: 'ture' # optiaon, default is true